NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Distribution of Results

-The primary mechanism for distributing results will be through NRSP12 and the project website on the NUREC website, which will include access to the RR.
+The primary mechanism for distributing results through NRSP12 will be the project website on the NUREC website, which will include access to the RR.
 Outreach and engagement efforts will drive traffic to the website so it will be seen as the primary portal to engage with and from which to access results.
-We will also present the results at scientific discipline related professional meetings and annual meetings of stakeholders.
-We are intentionally choosing not to host our own NRSP12 related annual meetings of stakeholders as we feel there are enough existing venues.
-Instead of competing for participation, we think that resources could be better, and more effectively, spent by engaging stakeholders at their respective meetings and demonstrating how we support their work and missions (e.g. the National League of Cities annual City Summit and the National Urban Extension Conference).
+We will also present the results at scientific discipline-related professional meetings and annual meetings of stakeholders.
+We are intentionally choosing not to host our own NRSP12-related annual meetings of stakeholders as we feel there are enough existing venues.
+Instead of competing for participation, we think that resources could be better, and more effectively, spent by engaging stakeholders at their respective meetings and demonstrating how we support their work and missions (e.g., the National League of Cities annual City Summit and the National Urban Extension Conference).

 Projected Participation